inab/oeb_general_docs/how_to/2_participe_events.md

 (+ info - "Register your tool to OpenEBench")

 ### Why should I publish data to OpenEBench?
+As metion before, OpenEBench is the benchmarking and technical monitoring platform for bioinformatics tools, web servers and workflows.
+Publishing data from the  benchmarking workflows implies:

-- data will become publicly available on the OpenEBench data portal (graphics)
+- Data will become publicly available on the OpenEBench data portal.
-- data will receive a unique OpenEBench identifier (not persistent)
+- Data will receive a unique OpenEBench identifier: This allow user to afterwards refrencee that data in publications or publish it to a remote repository, B2SHARE.(+ info - "Publish your data to EUDAT")
-- data will be stored on the internal OpenEBecnh datastore
+- Data will be stored on the internal OpenEBecnh datastore (not persistent)

 ### Who is allowed to do?